riceissa/issarice.com/wiki/is-effective-altruism-new.md

 same sort of prioritization).

-In contrast, some, like [Catherine Tumber][tumber], make it clear that they are responding to utilitarianism itself, and is simply *instantiating the criticism* because she is talking about effective altruism:
+In contrast, some, like [Catherine Tumber][tumber], make it clear that they are responding to utilitarianism itself, and are simply *instantiating the criticism* because they happen to be talking about effective altruism:

 > Utilitarianism, with its bent toward quantification, for regarding people as
 > abstract units, is the ethical system of distant administrators.
 It is no